thurmanmarka/astroglide/README.md

 #### `SlideIntoSunset(loc Coordinates, date time.Time) (RiseSet, error)`
 Convenience function for computing sunrise and sunset. *The name is the best part of this function.*

+#### `DaylightHours(loc Coordinates, date time.Time) (float64, error)`
+Calculates the duration of daylight in hours between sunrise and sunset. *Because knowing how much sunlight you're getting is important for... reasons.*

 #### `TwilightFor(loc Coordinates, date time.Time, kind TwilightKind) (RiseSet, error)`
 Computes twilight times (dawn and dusk) for a given twilight type.